 The Public Prosecutor in Cologne (Staatsanwaltschaft Köln, "CPP") has been conducting a criminal investigation since August 2017 concerning two former employees of Deutsche Bank in relation to cum-ex transactions of certain former clients of the Bank.
 Deutsche Bank is a potential secondary participant pursuant to Sec.
 30 of the German Law on Administrative Offences in this proceeding.
 This proceeding could result in a disgorgement of profits and fines.
 Deutsche Bank is cooperating with the CPP.
 At the end of May and beginning of June 2019, the CPP initiated criminal investigations against further current and former employees of Deutsche Bank and five former Management Board members.
-In July 2020, in the course of inspecting the CPP's investigation file, Deutsche Bank learned that the CPP had further extended its investigation in June 2019 to include further current and former DB personnel, including one former

-Management Board member and one current Management Board member.
-Very limited information on the individuals was recorded in the file.
+In July 2020, in the course of inspecting the CPP's investigation file, Deutsche Bank learned that the CPP had further extended its investigation to include further current and former DB personnel, including one former and one then current Management Board member.
+In October 2022, the CPP conducted a search at DB's offices in Frankfurt and Eschborn.
+Based on the search warrant the CPP expanded the scope of the investigation and included further current and former Deutsche Bank employees and one additional former Management Board member in the investigation.
 The investigation is still at an early stage and the scope of the investigation may be further broadened.